Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 Students can also discuss course options with academic advisors.

-If your startup intends to make use of innovations developed at Harvard, the Office of Technology Development (OTD) will work with you to understand whether the innovations fall under the University's Statement of Policy on Intellectual Property (IP Policy).
+If your startup plans to use innovations developed at Harvard, the Office of Technology Development (OTD) will work with you to determine whether they fall under the University’s Statement of Policy on Intellectual Property (IP Policy).
+To begin this process, innovators must complete a Report of Innovation forma crucial first step to protect both your interests and your innovation’s potential.

 Are there Harvard makerspaces, coworking spaces, and labs that I can access to work on my startup?